 Nevertheless, newspaper reports embellished his reputation as a “road agent and murderer.”
 In 1877, after establishing the JA Ranch, Charles Goodnight met with Dutch Henry and eighteen members of his band camped on Commission Creek near Fort Elliott, Texas.
 They made a pact, sealed with a drink, which bound the outlaw leader not to raid below the Salt Fork of the Red River, the northern boundary of Goodnight’s range.
 Borne remained true to his word, and Goodnight left him alone.

 There, Borne was tried for stealing mules and ordered transferred to the Bent County Jail.
-Instead, Bat Masterson took him to Dodge City, Kansas under a warrant for grand larceny.
+Instead, Bat Masterson took him to Dodge City, Kansas, under a warrant for grand larceny.
 However, Borne was acquitted in January 1879.
 Soon, he drifted on to Las Vegas, New Mexico, where he was said to have been a member of the notorious Dodge City Gang.
-By that time, he had become so good at stealing horses, that one legend says that he once sold a sheriff his own recently stolen horse.
-There term “Dutch Henry” soon began to be known as a stolen horse.
+By that time, he had become so good at stealing horses that one legend says that he once sold a sheriff his own recently stolen horse.
+Their term “Dutch Henry” soon began to be known as a stolen horse.

-Finally, the State of Arkansas finally caught up with him, putting him back in prison for the Fort Smith robbery years before.
-However, his time behind bars was apparently brief, as by the late 1880s he was known to have been prospecting at Summitville, Colorado and opened the successful Happy Thought Mine in Creede, Colorado.
+Finally, the State of Arkansas caught up with him, putting him back in prison for the Fort Smith robbery years before.
+However, his time behind bars was apparently brief, as by the late 1880s, he was known to have been prospecting at Summitville, Colorado, and opened the successful Happy Thought Mine in Creede.